ahaywood/selfteachme__hashnode/clvcjkyzm000509jl43889wff.md

 }
 ```

-I refactored it slightly, so that I wouldn’t hav duplicate code all over my project.
+I refactored it slightly, so that I wouldn’t have duplicate code all over my project.
 I created a file a file inside my app director called `supabase.server.ts`.
-By making the file name `server.ts` it specifies that this code has to run on the server and never the client.
+By making the file name `server.ts` it specifies that this code *has* to run on the server and *never* the client.

 ```jsx
 import { createServerClient, parse, serialize } from '@supabase/ssr'